-C. The Board hereby Approves the Variance request(s), #1, #2, #3, #4, #5, #6, #7, #8, #9, #10, #12, #14, #15 and #17 and denies variance requests #11, #13, and # 16, and imposes the following conditions based on its authority in Section 118-354 of the Miami Beach City Code:
+C. The Board hereby Approves the Variance request(s), #1, #2, #3, #4, #5, #6, #7, #8, #9, #10, #12, #14, #15, #17 and #18, and imposes the following conditions based on its authority in Section 118-354 of the Miami Beach City Code:

-- Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 2.
+- 1. Substantial modifications to the plans submitted and approved as part of the application, as determined by the Planning Director or designee, may require the applicant to return to the Board for approval of the modified plans, even if the modifications do not affect variances approved by the Board. - 2.
 If required, the applicant shall obtain a revocable permit from the Public Works Department for the proposed improvements within the public right-of-way, subject to approval of the City Commission, prior to the issuance of a building permit. - 3.
-The architect shall revise the ground floor site plan to comply with providing a continuous shade structure over the pedestrian path along the portions of the facades of the entirety of the development along of Indian Creek Drive. - 4.
-The architect shall revise the ground floor site plan to comply with providing the required glazing area fronting Carlyle Avenue, 71st Street and Indian Creek Drive, subject to review and approval of staff.
+The architect shall revise the ground floor site plan to comply with providing a continuous shade structure over the pedestrian path along the portions of the facades of the entirety of the development along of Indian Creek Drive. - The architect shall revise the ground floor site plan to comply with providing the required glazing area fronting Carlyle Avenue, 71st Street and Indian Creek Drive, subject to review and approval of staff.